-Business Issues Committee
+Management Committee

-June 10, 2005
+June 21, 2005

 Bob Thompson - NYISO

+Agenda #6

-- The Startup period is defined here as the period between the time a unit synchronizes to the Grid and the time it reaches it's bid minimum generation level. - The Shutdown period is defined here as the period between the time a unit receives a zero basepoint and begins shutting down and the point where it is ceases to supply energy to the grid.
+- > The Startup period is defined here as the period between the time a unit synchronizes to the Grid and the time it reaches it's bid minimum generation level. - ➤ The Shutdown period is defined here as the period between the time a unit receives a zero basepoint and begins shutting down and the point where it is ceases to supply energy to the grid.

-- This SU and SD discussion applies to all steam units, not only Combined Cycle. - Steam units typically have an extended startup and potentially an extended shutdown period. - Units have two choices under today's rules to recover startup and shutdown costs. - Bid an estimate into their startup bid. - Bid their startup period into the HAM as a price taker and recover LBMP for startup energy.
+- > This SU and SD discussion applies to all steam units, not only Combined Cycle. - > Steam units typically have an extended startup and potentially an extended shutdown period. - > Units have two choices under today's rules to recover startup and shutdown costs. - Bid an estimate into their startup bid. - Bid their startup period into the HAM as a price taker and recover LBMP for startup energy.

-- Units not bidding into the HAM simply dump their energy into the RT market and are not paid for it.
-This creates short term LF variations for the ISO. - Units bidding into the HAM cannot properly follow dispatch instructions and accrue penalties when startup processes create variations from estimated output. - The penalties are intended as incentives to modify behavior.
+- > Units not bidding into the HAM simply dump their energy into the RT market and are not paid for it.
+This creates short term LF variations for the ISO. - > Units bidding into the HAM cannot properly follow dispatch instructions and accrue penalties when startup processes create variations from estimated output. - > The penalties are intended as incentives to modify behavior.
 They serve no purpose during these periods of operation.

-It is therefore recommended that the undergeneration penalty be dropped during unit startup and shutdown periods and that during these periods units be paid LBMP for all energy produced.
+➤ It is therefore recommended that the undergeneration penalty be dropped during unit startup and shutdown periods and that during these periods units be paid LBMP for all energy produced.

-- Generators will be allowed to designate when they are in a start-up (SU) or shut down (SD) mode. - Notification will be via email to a designated NYISO address. - Submittals to cover SU or SD for any day must be submitted within 24 hours following the subject day. - When received and applied by the ISO, the SU/SD designation for any hour will be applied for the whole hour.
+- > Generators will be allowed to designate when they are in a start-up (SU) or shut down (SD) mode. - > Notification will be via email to a designated NYISO address. - > Submittals to cover SU or SD for any day must be submitted within 24 hours following the subject day. - > When received and applied by the ISO, the SU/SD designation for any hour will be applied for the whole hour.

-- The plant will self schedule with the NYISO a good-faith estimate of its energy production rate in quarter-hour increments for any hours when the SU/SD flag is set. - The self scheduled energy estimates will be used for all NYISO real-time schedule forecasts. - The SU/SD designation will apply only in realtime as it will have no meaning for the dayahead commitment and scheduling process. - The unit cannot use the SU/SD mode during any hour with a day-ahead schedule.
+- > The plant will self schedule with the NYISO a goodfaith estimate of its energy production rate in quarterhour increments for any hours when the SU/SD flag is set. - > The self scheduled energy estimates will be used for all NYISO real-time schedule forecasts. - > The SU/SD designation will apply only in real-time as it will have no meaning for the day-ahead commitment and scheduling process. - > The unit cannot use the SU/SD mode during any hour with a day-ahead schedule.

-- The plant will not be protected by a real-time bid production cost guarantee for any hour when the SU/SD flag is set. - Use of the SU/SD flag will not otherwise disqualify a plant from the protection of a realtime bid production cost guarantee for hours when the SU/SD flag is not set.
+- ➤ The plant will not be protected by a real-time bid production cost guarantee for any hour when the SU/SD flag is set. - ➤ Use of the SU/SD flag will not otherwise disqualify a plant from the protection of a real-time bid production cost guarantee for hours when the SU/SD flag is not set.

-- To ensure that the elimination of penalties during S/U and S/D is not abused in some way, startup periods will normally be less than two hours.
+- > To ensure that the elimination of penalties during S/U and S/D is not abused in some way, NYISO Market Monitoring is charged with pre-approving the eligibility for S/U and S/D maximum time periods for each qualified generator.
+Startup periods will normally be less than two hours.
 Shutdown periods will normally be less than one hour.
-Exceptions must be supported with justifications. - Utilization of this feature will be monitored to identify any potentially abusive behavior. - The NYISO will retain the right to revoke the ability of any plant to use the SU/SD flag should it detect an adverse market or operational impact and, after consultation with the generator, revoke the right or reach agreement to remedy the adverse impacts.
+Exceptions must be supported with justifications. - > Utilization of this feature will be monitored to identify any potentially abusive behavior. - > The NYISO will retain the right to revoke the ability of any plant to use the SU/SD flag should it detect an adverse market or operational impact and, after consultation with the generator, revoke the right or reach agreement to remedy the adverse impacts.